A Ride for Liberty – The Fugitive Slaves

-A Ride for Liberty – The Fugitive Slaves (1862) is a painting by the American artist Eastman Johnson that depicts a family of African Americans fleeing enslavement in the Southern United States during the American Civil War.
+A Ride for Liberty – The Fugitive Slaves is an oil on paperboard painting by the American artist Eastman Johnson, from 1862.
+It depicts a family of African Americans fleeing enslavement in the Southern United States during the American Civil War.
 It is based on an event that Johnson claimed to have witnessed near Manassas, Virginia, on March 2, 1862.

 Johnson painted three versions of the work: two are now in public collections; the location of the third is not known.
 According to the Brooklyn Museum, the work is considered "virtually unique in art of the period" in portraying the former slaves as "agents of their own freedom."

 Background

 By the late 1850s, Johnson had earned a reputation as a rising American artist, particularly with respect to genre paintings.
 Notably, Johnson was one of only a handful of American artists creating works depicting the lives of African Americans, having earned considerable attention with his 1859 exhibition of Negro Life at the South.

 During the American Civil War, Johnson attached himself to the Union Army and, over the course of the war, would produce numerous paintings and sketches of the people and events he witnessed.
 In the months prior to the Second Battle of Bull Run Johnson was with the Army of the Potomac outside of Manassas, Virginia.
 Early in the morning on March 2, 1862, Johnson claimed to have seen a family of African Americans fleeing towards the Union Army lines in the hopes of acquiring contraband status.